LAION-AI/Open-Instruction-Generalist/README.md

 * OIG-small-chip2 - Done and released.
 See  small_instruction_set sub-directory.
 * OIG-2M - Done.
 See 2M sub-directory
-* OIG-10M - In progress, to be released soon
+* OIG-10M - Done.
+See 10M sub-directory
 * OIG-20M - In progress, to be released expected March 30, 2023